Should You Take A First-Time Home Buyers Class?

 - Determining the type of home you can afford

-- Comparing different mortgage lenders
+- Comparing different types of mortgages and lenders

-This type of class is beneficial for anyone new to the home buying process.
-But it can also help if you’re a previous homeowner who has struggled financially.
+This type of class is beneficial for anyone new to the home buying process, but it can also help if you’re a previous homeowner who has struggled financially.

 Many perks come with signing up for a first-time home buyer class.
 The information you learn will help you make better decisions throughout the home buying process.
 But these classes also open the door to certain first-time home buyer programs, like Freddie Mac Home Possible® and Fannie Mae HomeReady®.
 These types of programs will give you access to the following financial perks:

-Find First-Time Home Buyer Courses
+How To Find First-Time Home Buyer Courses

 One of the easiest ways to get started is by signing up for a first-time home buyer class online.
-You can print the materials at home and access the course when it works for you.
-And most online classes offer the same quality content that you’d receive if you attended in-person.
+You can print the materials at home and access the course when it works for you, and most online classes offer the same quality content that you’d receive if you attended in-person.

 What To Expect From Your Home Buyers Course